What is a roof surfacing payment schedule?

 Most insurance companies either refuse to insure homes with older roofs or price the policy so high that it's cost prohibitive.

-Once the roof payment schedule is attached to your policy, it lowers your premium significantly and covers the roof surface for its actual cash value – a fancy insurance term that means the roof’s depreciation is factored into your payout for wind or hail damage to the roof.
-Roof depreciation is based on its age and surface materials.
+Once the roof payment schedule is attached to your policy, it lowers your premium significantly and covers the roof surface based on its age and surface materials.

 The nice thing about this endorsement is that homes with older roofs can actually get insured instead of being turned away or forced to go to state-run insurance programs for coverage.
-And if you have a new roof, the depreciation deduction is very little, but you still save money on your home insurance premium.
+And if you have a new roof, the schedule’s impact is very little, but you still save money on your home insurance premium.

 This endorsement only applies to roof surfaces for wind and hail damage.
 Other damage to the home is paid on a replacement-cost basis as usual.